Graceful Tool-Output Truncation: The PARTIAL Signal¶

 C --> G

-PostToolUsehook that summarises a PARTIAL prefix loses both the missing content and the marker — see PostToolUse Output Replacement §When This Backfires. - Agents without a reaction policy.
-A graceful tool paired with an agent that ignores the marker is worse than a hard error.
-The system prompt must say what to do (paginate, summarise, ask user, proceed).
+PostToolUsehook that summarizes a PARTIAL prefix loses both the missing content and the marker — see PostToolUse Output Replacement §When This Backfires. - Agents without a reaction policy: a graceful tool paired with an agent that ignores the marker is worse than a hard error.
+The system prompt must say what to do (paginate, summarize, ask user, proceed).

 Example¶